Choosing a VoIP vendor: A buyer's guide

 VoIP isn't the only way to boost employee productivity, nor is it the only reason to upgrade the network, but the use cases can be very strong.
 This largely depends on whether the decision to switch is driven by IT or management.
 The overall takeaway is VoIP can provide short-term and long-term strategic benefits for the organization.

 Thinking about VoIP strictly as a vehicle to save money is a valid driver, but a narrow one that undermines the bigger picture value proposition.
 Businesses had no reason to think this way with standard telephony, but they do with VoIP.
-Throughout the rest of this series, we will outline the factors to consider -- including the benefits of VoIP -- when making a purchasing decision.

 Learn some best practices for migration to VoIP.